nosamanuel/csvkit/docs/scripts/csvsql.rst

                             omitted, the filename (minus extension) will be used.
       --no-constraints      Generate a schema without length limits or null checks.
 Useful when sampling big tables.
+      --shell               Insert data directly to a temporary SQLite database and open a shell.

 Also see: :doc:`common_arguments`.